 It’s common knowledge that green potatoes are scary things, but just how scary?
 And how much anti-green action should a reasonable potato eater take?
 And how is it that my uncle, who once plunged his hand into a bag of potato chips and defiantly told me that “the green ones” were his favorite, is still alive and I’m pretty sure still eating green potato chips?

-Why they're green
+Why potatoes turn green

 The answer lies in the neighborhood around the green potato skin and flesh.
 That green is harmless chlorophyll, which the potato happily created when it was exposed to natural or artificial light.
 It’s the kind of thing that might happen in the farmer’s field if there was a crack in the soil, in the grocery store under those bright florescent lights or even in your kitchen if you’ve left them on the counter uncovered (rule: keep your potatoes in the dark as much as possible).

-A toxin lurks
+A toxin lurks in green potatoes

 The chlorophyll won’t hurt you, but it does indicate that something more sinister is happening inside the tuber.
 When chlorophyll builds up, so does a substance called solanine.
 Solanine doesn’t need light to develop, but it forms much faster in a bright environment.
 The potato makes solanine to ward off predators—predators like us hungry humans, I suppose.
 And it makes sense that this happens when the potato is exposed to light because a potato on the surface of the soil is going to be more visible to potato-eating creatures.